Ecuador • UNESCO World Heritage Site

 Darwin's Finches and Endemic Wildlife

-The Galápagos Islands are home to 15 species of Darwin's finches, the birds that helped inspire Charles Darwin's revolutionary theory of evolution.
-These remarkable birds demonstrate adaptive radiation perfectly, having evolved dramatically different beak shapes to exploit various food sources - from large ground finches with powerful beaks for cracking hard seeds to warbler finches with delicate beaks for extracting insects.
-Beyond finches, visitors encounter extraordinary endemic species including Galápagos penguins (the only equatorial penguins), flightless cormorants with enhanced swimming capabilities, and fearless Galápagos hawks, showcasing ongoing evolutionary processes in action.
+The Galápagos Islands are home to 13 species of Darwin's finches, the birds that helped inspire Charles Darwin's theory of evolution.
+These birds demonstrate one of nature's most perfect examples of adaptive radiation - where a single ancestral species evolves into many different forms to fill available ecological niches.
+From large ground finches with powerful beaks for cracking hard seeds to warbler finches with delicate beaks for extracting insects, each species developed specialized features for different food sources.
+Beyond the finches, visitors encounter endemic species including Galápagos penguins (the only equatorial penguins), flightless cormorants with enhanced swimming capabilities, and fearless Galápagos hawks, revealing ongoing evolutionary processes in action.

 Recommended